 Give the student the white copy of the Pass and the list of service providers.

 Send the pink copy to the Office of the Vice President of Student Services (Campus Center 141) via intercampus mail.
 If you printed the Priority Pass from this website it will not be in its color-coded triplicate form.
 Instead, simply send a duplicate copy of the paper referral to the Office of the VP of Student Services, so we know you made a referral.

 Keep the yellow copy for your own records, or shred this copy in order to protect student confidentiality.

 The student will give the white copy to the service provider.

 For Electronic Priority Passes:

 Go to WebAdvisor via MyBC, choose Early Alert and then click Create Referral.
 If you are using an electronic Priority Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
-The student will give this page to the service provider.
+The student will give the printout to the service provider.

 Can a student refer himself?

 No, a student cannot refer himself, but can talk to any staff or faculty member who can initiate a Priority Pass for the student.

 Will the student get immediate help if I give her a Priority Pass?